Skip to Main Content

 The Errors That Quietly Drain a Tax Credit Claim

-Most of the value lost on TRIP claims is not lost in dramatic disqualification — it is lost in small documentation and structuring errors that the CNC audit picks up after wrap, when there is no time left to fix them.
-These are the patterns we see repeatedly.
+Most of the value lost on TRIP claims is not lost to dramatic disqualification.
+It is lost to small records and structuring errors that the CNC audit picks up after wrap, when there is no time left to fix them.
+These are the patterns we see again and again.

-- Engaging the French production services company too late, after key contracts are already signed in the wrong jurisdiction
+• Engaging the French production services firm too late, after key contracts are already signed in the wrong jurisdiction

-- Importing equipment instead of renting from French vendors, despite the cost looking similar on paper
+• Importing gear instead of renting from French vendors, despite the cost looking similar on paper

-- Missing the provisional approval window because the dossier was filed after principal photography began
+• Missing the provisional approval window because the dossier was filed after principal photography started

 Structural Mistakes

-The most expensive errors are structural and happen before the camera rolls.
-If you sign a key vendor contract in the wrong entity, or pay a head of department through a foreign loan-out, that spend is usually unrecoverable for TRIP purposes even if you re-paper later.
-The fix is simple but unforgiving: the French production services company has to be in place and contracting in its own name before the relevant spend is committed.
+The most costly errors are structural, and they happen before the camera rolls.
+If you sign a key vendor contract in the wrong entity, or pay a head of department through a foreign loan-out, that spend is mostly lost for TRIP purposes even if you re-paper later.
+The fix is simple but unforgiving: the French production services firm has to be in place and contracting in its own name before the relevant spend is committed.

 Documentation Mistakes

-At audit, the CNC is looking for a clean French paper trail — French TVA invoices, settlement from a French bank account, French payroll filings, and a clear nexus between the spend and the certified production.
-Productions that arrive at audit with informal vendor agreements, mixed-currency settlements or invoices that lump multiple jobs together typically lose 5–15% of the headline credit to disallowed line items.
-A disciplined production accountant working alongside the French services partner is the cheapest insurance you can buy.
+At audit, the CNC wants a clean French paper trail: French TVA invoices, settlement from a French bank account, French payroll filings, and a clear link between the spend and the certified production.
+Productions that arrive at audit with informal vendor agreements, mixed-currency settlements or invoices that lump many jobs together mostly lose 5–15% of the headline credit to disallowed line items.
+A sharp production accountant working alongside the French services partner is the cheapest insurance you can buy.

 ACT 07